yix225/Buzz-app/docs/README-phase-3.md

 #### `DESCRIPTION OF TESTS FOR EACH ROLE`
 **BACKEND:**
-- OBJECTIVE:
-    Backend should be able to create routes that would allow for the uploading of a picture or video under a person’s idea.
+- OBJECTIVE: Backend should be able to create routes that would allow for the uploading of a picture or video under a person’s idea.
 It should allow for users to send optional media and to return those medias.

-- CASE:
-    Front-end sends the type of media it is, picture or video.
+- CASE: Front-end sends the type of media it is, picture or video.

-- CRITERIA:
-    Verify if the video or picture is saved in Google Drive on a Google services account and use MemCachier to manage the media by sending it for display on the web and mobile.
+- CRITERIA: Verify if the video or picture is saved in Google Drive on a Google services account and use MemCachier to manage the media by sending it for display on the web and mobile.

-- STEPS:
-    Implement routes methods for accepting new media depending on the type it is.
+- STEPS: Implement routes methods for accepting new media depending on the type it is.
 Also, implement MemCachier for management of frequently used data.

 **WEB:**
-- OBJECTIVE:
-    Web app should support to display text-only comments for ideas, handle login/logout, up/down votes, and a user profile page.
+- OBJECTIVE: Web app should support to display text-only comments for ideas, handle login/logout, up/down votes, and a user profile page.
 Users should be able to attach files and links to their ideas or comments.

 - CASE: user attaches a file

-- CRITERIA:
-    Verify that a user can attach a file, that the file is saved inside that database and that if the file is an image/gif it displays on the website
+- CRITERIA: Verify that a user can attach a file, that the file is saved inside that database and that if the file is an image/gif it displays on the website

-- STEPS:
-    Implement the attach button on your mobile application, sending the change back to the back-end server the base64 information of the file
+- STEPS: Implement the attach button on your mobile application, sending the change back to the back-end server the base64 information of the file

-- CRITERIA:
-    Image/gifs appear on the website on the message.
+- CRITERIA: Image/gifs appear on the website on the message.
 File data is saved in the backend

-CASE: user attaches a link
+- CASE: user attaches a link

-- CRITERIA:
-    Verify that a user can attach a link, the link can be clicked and redirects the user to the website.
+- CRITERIA: Verify that a user can attach a link, the link can be clicked and redirects the user to the website.

-- STEPS:
-    Implement the attach button on your mobile application, sending the link to the back-end server
+- STEPS:Implement the attach button on your mobile application, sending the link to the back-end server
-CRITERIA: link redirects user to the website
+- CRITERIA: link redirects user to the website

 **MOBILE:**
-- OBJECTIVE:
-    mobile app should support to display text-only comments for ideas, handle login/logout, up/down votes, and a user profile page.
+- OBJECTIVE:  mobile app should support to display text-only comments for ideas, handle login/logout, up/down votes, and a user profile page.
 Users should be able to attach files and links to their ideas or comments.

 - CASE: user attaches a file

-- CRITERIA:
-    Verify that a user can attach a file, that the file is saved inside that database and that if the file is an image/gif it displays on the website
+- CRITERIA: Verify that a user can attach a file, that the file is saved inside that database and that if the file is an image/gif it displays on the website

 - STEPS:
     Implement the attach button on your mobile application, sending the change back to the back-end server the base64 information of the file

 - CRITERIA:
     Image/gifs appear on the website on the message.
 File data is saved in the backend

 - CASE: user attaches a link

-- CRITERIA:
-    Verify that a user can attach a link, the link can be clicked and redirects the user to the website.
+- CRITERIA: Verify that a user can attach a link, the link can be clicked and redirects the user to the website.

-- STEPS:
-    Implement the attach button on your mobile application, sending the link to the back-end server
+- STEPS:Implement the attach button on your mobile application, sending the link to the back-end server

 - CRITERIA: link redirects user to the website